DataDog/chef-datadog/README.md

 ### datadog_integration

-The `datadog_integration` resource will help you to install specific versions of Datadog integrations.
+The `datadog_integration` resource help you install specific versions of Datadog integrations.

 The default action `:install` installs the integration on the node using the `agent integration install` command.

 The `:remove` action removes an integration from the node using the `agent integration remove` command.

 #### Syntax